-Because knowledge is a cumulative process built on the research and writing of other researchers, your instructor needs to see the quality of the sources you used and know how developed your ideas.
+Because knowledge is a cumulative process built on the research and writing of other researchers, your instructor needs to see the quality of the sources you used and how you developed your ideas.

 In general, you must document sources when you provide information that you ordinarily would not have known before conducting your research, and when you provide information that it cannot be assumed the reader knows.
 You must cite a reference when you:

 APA style no longer requires a database name for most references; MLA style still requires it as part of your citation.
-In either case, you may want to note it on your print-out of the article in case you need to retrieve it at a later date.
+In either case, make a note of it in case you need to retrieve it at a later date.